aetperf/aetperf.github.io/_posts/2026-03-25-Summation-Algorithms-Accuracy-and-Performance-in-Cython.md

 ```

     1.6179193750383511e+21

-The condition number measures the intrinsic sensitivity of the summation problem to rounding errors.
-As noted in [[1]](#ref1), the relative error of every fixed-precision summation algorithm is proportional to this quantity.
-It is a property of the data, not of the method.

 We can compute it ourselves for arbitrary arrays.
 The accuracy here comes from `math.fsum`, which tracks exact residuals for `float64` inputs, not from extended-precision types.